marconimarques/marconimarques/README.md

 ### How I have been using GenAI

 I leverage Anthropic/Claude Code, and OpenAI/Codex for:
-- Prototyping decision making tools integrated with natural language feature, and agents.
+- Prototyping decision making tools integrated with natural language feature, and agents frameworks.
 - Supply Chain/Logistics solutions design, and risk assessment.
 - Decision framing and execution using GenAI (e.g.: strategy design, tradeoff analysis).
-- Navigate supply chain/logistics projects implementing discovery-delivery tracks, and bi-weekly sprint planning.

 **[LinkedIn](https://www.linkedin.com/in/marconimarques/)**